-1. Ledger acce ess, Policies and Reporting: Financial Regulations Control The Authority's Financial Regulations and Financial Control Standa management of financial accounting through appropriate systems.
-Statement of Financial Principles and the Statement of Delegated F Assessment: Design × They were last reviewed in September 2018 but do not state a next available to staff via the Service's intranet.
-Compliance N/A Findings / Implications the Financial Regulations had been last reviewed in September 2018 and were due for review annually however had not been updated at the time of the audit in October 2020; and the Financial Control Standards, the Statement of Financial Principles and the Statement of Delegated Responsibilities had been last reviewed in September 2018 and did not state the next review date.
+1. Ledger access, Policies and Reporting: Financial Regulations The Authority's Financial Regulations and Financial Control Standards provide a framework for the Control Assessment: management of financial accounting through appropriate systems.
+These policies are supported by the Design Statement of Financial Principles and the Statement of Delegated Responsibilities.
+Compliance N/A They were last reviewed in September 2018 but do not state a next review date and the regulations are available to staff via the Service's intranet.
+Findings / As part of the 2019/20 Key Financial Controls audit, we reviewed the Financial Regulations, Financial Control Standards, the Statement of Financial Principles and the Statement of Delegated Responsibilities and we found the following: Implications the Financial Regulations had been last reviewed in September 2018 and were due for review annually however had not been updated at the time of the audit in October 2020; and the Financial Control Standards, the Statement of Financial Principles and the Statement of Delegated Responsibilities had been last reviewed in September 2018 and did not state the next review date.
 We confirmed through a review of the documents that a review had not taken place since September 2018.
 We were informed by the Assistant Financial Accountant that this was due to be undertaken during 2020, however due the COVID-19 pandemic work to update the regulations was paused.

 There is a risk of key documentation becoming outdated if dates for next review are not clearly documented.

-Management The Head of Finance and Property will ensure that the key Responsible Owner: Date: Priority: Action 1 financial policy documentation including the organisation's Financial Regulations, Financial Control Standards, the Statement of Financial Principles and the Statement of Delegated Responsibilities will record the date of next required review and reviews will take place in line with the documented frequency.
-Amy Jackson, Head of Finance and Property 31 March 2021 Low
+Management Action 1 The Head of Finance and Property will ensure that the key financial policy documentation including the organisation's Financial Regulations, Financial Control Standards, the Statement of Financial Principles and the Statement of Delegated Responsibilities will record the date of next required review and reviews will take place in line with the documented frequency.